 Width is critical when considering which saddle to purchase.

 Your body engages with the saddle through your sit bones.
-If they aren’t hitting the part of the saddle that are supposed to support the sit bones, then you likely won’t have a comfortable ride.
+If they aren’t hitting the part of the saddle that is supposed to support the sit bones, then you likely won’t have a comfortable ride.

 Saddle widths range from 130mm (narrow) to 168mm (wide).